omprabhu31/omprabhu31.github.io/cv.md

 hide: true
 ---

 I will be using this page to maintain my CV and any relevant links.
-You can find a copy of my CV [here](https://omprabhu31.github.io/cv.pdf).
+You can find a copy of my CV [here](https://omprabhu31.github.io/cv_full.pdf).
+If you prefer a shorter version, you can find it [here](https://omprabhu31.github.io/cv_2page.pdf).

 Of course, this is a work in progress and will be updated from time to time.
 If you have any suggestions regarding it, feel free to contact me and I will make sure to implement as much of your feedback as possible :)